DarrenaGray/Sprint-Challenge-Redux-Smurfs/Answers.md

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

     Redux-thunk makes data flow asynchronous when action creators are dispatched to the reducer.
-It is usually used as a way to log action dispatches and debug an issues that may arise.
+It is usually used as a way to log action dispatches and debug any issues that may arise.

 6. Which `react-redux` method links up our `components` with our `redux store`?